To be, or not to be: Text

 Be all my sins remember'd.

 First Quarto (1603)

 The First Quarto is a short early text of Hamlet.
 Though it was published in 1603, it was lost or not known until a copy was discovered in 1823.
 It contains a number of unique characteristics and oddities.
 When it was discovered, it was thought to be an earlier version than the Second Quarto, but is now considered by scholars to be derivative, or pirated and imperfectly remembered.
-In the version below, the spelling is updated, along with minor alterations of scansion, capitalization and punctuation.
+In the version below, the spelling is updated, along with minor alterations of scansion, capitalisation and punctuation.